-Avoid public gatherings or demonstrations.
+Avoid unapproved public gatherings or demonstrations.
 They are closely monitored and there are sometimes mass arrests.
 Also note that displaying political messages in public is prohibited.

-Register your place of residence within 24 hours of arrival in Nanning, as this is a requirement under Chinese law.
+Register your place of residence within 24 hours of arrival at each destination in China, as this is a requirement under Chinese law.
 Chinese authorities enforce this requirement with regular spot-checks of foreigners’ documents.
 If you are staying in a hotel, registration is done on your behalf as part of the check-in process.
 If you are staying somewhere else (for example, with family or friends), you must register yourself at the nearest police station and obtain a “Registration Form of Temporary Residence for Visitors”.
 Failure to register may result in heavy fines being imposed and you may not be able to leave Nanning.

 Leave China before your Chinese visa expires.
 You must apply for the extension of your visa before its expiry date if you intend to stay longer.
 Failure to do so can incur a severe penalty.

 Have alternative ways to keep in touch with your family and friends back in the UK.
 Most foreign social media platforms (e.g. Gmail, Facebook, Instagram etc.) do not work in China.
 Although many people use VPNs, these can sometimes be blocked.
 To call the UK from China, dial 00 44, then the UK number without its leading zero.

 Ask for a receipt from taxi drivers so your belongings can be retrieved if you leave them in a taxi.